“You never travel alone. The world is full of friends waiting to know you.”

 - Spend too much time just traveling and waiting for transportation.

-- Wait a long time in line to get into sights, particularly in Europe.
+- Wait a long time in line to get into the sights, particularly in Europe.

 Group Tours Have Surprised Me